 Even as a young child, Hercules showed great bravery and unbelievable strength in the face of adversity.
 When Zeus’s wife Hera found out that Heracles was her husband’s love child, she sent two snakes to his cradle to destroy him.
 But he swiftly strangled them in a demonstration of his incredible brute power.
-As a child Heracles was taught by the very best – his father Amphitryon showed him how to ride a chariot, while Odysseus’s grandfather Autolycus taught him skills in wrestling.
+As a child, Heracles was taught by the very best – his father Amphitryon showed him how to ride a chariot, while Odysseus’s grandfather Autolycus taught him skills in wrestling.
 Eurytus, king of Oechalia taught Heracles the finest skills in archery.
-Hermes’s terrifying son showed Heracles how to box, and the Diascori twin named Castor taught him fencing.
+Hermes’s terrifying son showed Heracles how to box, and Castor, one of the Dioscuri twins, taught him fencing.
 After all this excellent tuition, Heracles was ready to be a real hero, surpassing the strength and skill of all his teachers.

 He Was Highly Intelligent